iloveleewe/MyFirstProjet/README.md

 # MyFirstProjet
-This is my first Github project ,that is soooo
+This is my first Github project ,that is soooo amazing!